RetroPie/RetroPie-Docs/docs/Adventure-Game-Studio.md

 ### Install Pixel desktop environment
 After opening the Retropie setup script (either from the command line or via ES): Configuration / Tools -> Raspbian tools -> Install pixel desktop environment
 ### Modify AGS emulators.cfg file
-Edit the contents of this file to contain:
+Edit the contents of /opt/retropie/configs/ags/emulators.cfg to contain:

-`ags = "sudo xinit /opt/retropie/emulators/ags/bin/ags --fullscreen --gfxdriver software --gfxfilter hqx 1 %ROM%" default = "ags"`
+``ags = "sudo xinit /opt/retropie/emulators/ags/bin/ags --fullscreen --gfxdriver software --gfxfilter hqx 1 %ROM%" ``default = "ags"

 Note that the "--gfxfilter hqx 1" is not required and can be omitted if you prefer to have the non-filtered graphics.